Petrel (rocket)

 The Petrel was first flown on 8 June 1967 in South Uist.
-Since 1968, some 234 Petrels have been launched from sites in South Uist, Andeya, Kiruna, Thumba, Sonmiani and Greenland.
-Around 2/3 of the launches have taken place from South Uist.
-In 1977 an improved version, the Petrel 2, with a maximum height of 175 kilometres was used for the first time.
-The Petrel was also fired from ESRANGE at Kiruna in Sweden in 1971, and from the range on Andoya, an island off the Norwegian coast in 1973.
-One launcher was installed at Kiruna, while two were installed on Andoya.
+Since 1968, some 234 Petrels were launched from sites in South Uist, Andøya, Kiruna, Thumba, Sonmiani and Greenland.
+Around 2/3 of the launches took place from South Uist.

+In 1977, an improved version, the Petrel 2, with a maximum altitude of 175 kilometres was used for the first time.
+The Petrel was also fired from ESRANGE at Kiruna in Sweden in 1971, and from the range on Andøya, an island off the Norwegian coast in 1973.
+One launcher was installed at Kiruna, while two were installed on Andøya.
 Both could be loaded, but only one was elevated at a time.
 Two launchers allowed successive firings, one as an event came up and another as it decayed.
-The programme of Petrel Iaunchings ceased in August 1982.
+The Petrel Iaunch programme ceased in August 1982.

 To facilitate one experiment, a Petrel payload released gas clouds at apogee.
 The wife of one of the firing team members reported that strange lights were being seen in the night sky from Scotland.